top of page

 NYC Fire Code

-• Type I hoods for commercial kitchens must include:
+For commercial kitchens, Type I hoods must include:

 • Grease filters